 Frontier’s Personal Experience

 Dawson City is such an amazing town to visit; so colourful, almost like stepping in to a Western film set, but very real.
 Lovely people, interesting buildings and some great bars and restaurants.
-Have a meal at the Drunken Goat, and have cocktail from the interesting menu at Bombay Peggy’s.
+Have a meal at the Drunken Goat, and have a cocktail from the interesting menu at Bombay Peggy’s.
 Oh and you must indulge in a Sour Toe Cockail too…Julie Thompson,

 Itinerary (9 Nights)